5 reasons I would like a barn conversion*

 3. The kitchens are huge

 I love open plan living, especially for when you invite all your friends round for parties, and barn conversions are usually mostly open plan in the main living areas.
 The kitchens are always really big with a breakfast table, farmhouse sink and island and they seem like a really inspiring place to cook (not that I do the cooking, that’s the boy’s job!
 But I do like the eating…).
 Speaking of open plan, barn conversation always has the best doors and windows, it honestly had me looking at somewhere like this door replacement phoenix service for my own home.
+If you are looking for a bit more security for your home but want it to look distinguished and with a stunning design, you can look to convert single door to double door made of iron, it will bring an extra ‘something’ to your home.

 4. They’re far from other houses